VyNguyenXuan/AI-Personal-Trainer-for-Exercise-Pose-Detection-and-Repetition-Counting-with-Deep-Learning/README.md

 # AI-Personal-Trainer-for-Exercise-Pose-Detection-and-Repetition-Counting-with-Deep-Learning
 AI models (Yolov8 or Bi-LSTM ) with in built simple exercise error detection as well as repitition counting and a local web host
-The team started this out as a project for university graduation but we are still working on this to try making it into a full app for such so the current 2 model might not be out final best result, anything can change
+The team started this out as a project for university graduation but we are still working on this to try making it into a full app for such so the current 2 model might not be out final best result, anything can change.

+All the details is in the Document
 # Models
 # 1.Bi-LSTM + Attention
 To run this, it will require you to run the finallized-mediapipe-demo.ipynb to train a new weight depends on what exercise you want to train.
 Details on how to do so is included in the document.